UntitledsTakenNOOOO/samsaraHold/README.txt

 - The weapon powerup device now spreads three specials and a mystic ambit for team use.
 Sorry, folks, but making an original powered-up version of every samsara weapon is not in our itinerary at the moment, and never will be.
 - 3 Uniques item has a max of 3, rather than 1, since it's not that powerful.
 - Fuel for flamer replaced by various heretic/hexen utilities.
 No, I'm not telling what.
 ^- Landmines give a slot one.
-Ammo for landmines replaced with strife ammo boxes (12 shells, 4 rockets, OR the strife everything ammo pickups)
-^- Autoshotgun is a slot 2+3
+Ammo for landmines replaced with strife missile boxes (the strife everything ammo pickups) ^- Autoshotgun is a slot 2+3
 ^- HRL is a slot 5+1 unique.
 ^- Stunner is 3 uniques straight up.